MickelD/Arkanoid/README.md

-Most relevant thing is the Audio System
+Most relevant implementation is the Audio System, intended to be used on future projects